Actindo-AG/Documentation/FiegeIntegration/Integration/01_ManageFiegeConnection.md

     ![Settings warehouse ID fallback](../../Assets/Screenshots/Fulfillment/Settings/Connections/FiegeIntegration/EditConnectionSettings_WarehouseIDFallback.png "[Settings warehouse ID fallback]")

-3. Enter the number of the warehouse to be used as fallback warehouse for stock movements if no other reference is found.
+3. Enter the ID of the warehouse to be used as a fallback warehouse for stock movements if no other reference is found.

-    > [Info] The warehouse numbers configured in the Core1 can be found in the *Warehouse* module: *Warehouse > Settings > Warehouse master data > Select a warehouse > Basic data*
+    > [Info] The warehouse IDs configured in Actindo can be found in the *Warehouse* module: *Warehouse > Settings > Warehouse master data > Select a warehouse > Basic data*

 4. Click the *Bearer token* menu entry in the left side bar.
     The bearer token settings are displayed on the right side.